thewhitehouse007/auto-installer/README.md

 > This script has been designed to run on Windows Development images of Windows 10 and 11.
 Which can be found here...
 > https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/
-> It not been tested on other version of Windows, please be careful if you are using it on other Windows versions.
+> It has not been tested on other versions of Windows.
+Please be careful if you are using it on other Windows versions.
 ## One-Step install

 Open Windows PowerShell(Admin)